braindynamicslab/demapper/docs/source/tutorial1.rst

 .. image:: ../../tutorials/tutorial1/figure_6_1.png
   :width: 400
-  :alt: Dissimilarity matrix between the original points of the treefoil knot
+  :alt: Dissimilarity matrix between the original points of the trefoil knot

-*Figure 6.1: Dissimilarity matrix between the original points of the treefoil knot*
+*Figure 6.1: Dissimilarity matrix between the original points of the trefoil knot*